 The MAGEC rod is approved for children with scoliosis greater than 50 degrees in magnitude and under 10 years of age.

 On the Forefront of Change

-Following MAGEC’s approval by the U.S. Food and Drug Administration in February 2014, surgeons at Children’s National performed two of the first 15 MAGEC implantations in the country, and the first in the greater Washington, DC, area.
-Dr. Hanway and Shannon Kelly, MD, orthopaedic surgeon, each performed a case at Children’s National on May 6.
+Following MAGEC’s approval by the U.S. Food and Drug Administration in February 2014, surgeons at Children’s National performed two of the first 15 MAGEC implantations in the country, and the first in the greater Washington, D.C., area.
+Our physicians continue to use this groundbreaking treatment option with children who experience early onset scoliosis.